 - Setting up trusts and putting properties into trusts during your lifetime

 - Addressing concerns about care fees and suggesting alternative financial arrangements, including equity release

-Our team of local will writing solicitors is led by Nicola Finbow, Rhianna Bateson and Sarah Greene, both of whom are qualified trust and estate practitioners.
-All of our solicitors within the team are members of the Society of Trust and Estate Practitioners (STEP), further underlining their expertise in this field.
+Our private client team consists of Nicola Finbow, Rhianna Bateson, Ryan Browne and Rafia Faruk all with extensive experience.
+Nicola and Rhianna are specialist solicitors and are members of the Society of Trust and Estate Practitioners (STEP), further underlining their expertise in this area of law.

 At every step of the process, we will aim to provide a friendly and personal service that’s free of jargon.
 We understand that this can be a stressful situation to deal with, which is why we are also committed to transparency on costs - we will confirm our fixed fee during your initial meeting, with no hidden charges beyond that.

 When working with solicitors to create a new will, it is important to consider everything that needs to be included.
 What are the most important things to put in your will, and how should you select your beneficiaries and executors?
 What laws will you need to be aware of when writing and validating the document?

 We understand that this can seem like a complex process, which is why we have put together a Wills Checklist.
 This document will guide you through everything you need to consider before making a will in a simple, user-friendly manner; by checking all the boxes, you can ensure that your will is comprehensive, legally binding and offers full protection for you and your family.

 To get started, save or download the document below, or print out the plain text version if you’d prefer to have a physical copy.